MicroRNA

+In cells of humans and other animals, miRNAs primarily act by destabilizing the mRNA.

-miRNAs resemble the small interfering RNAs (siRNAs) of the RNA interference (RNAi) pathway, except miRNAs derive from regions of RNA transcripts that fold back on themselves to form short hairpins, whereas siRNAs derive from longer regions of double-stranded RNA.
-The human genome may encode over 1900 miRNAs, although more recent analysis suggests that the number is closer to 2,300.
-However, only about 500 human microRNAs represent bona fide miRNA in the manually curated miRNA gene database MirGeneDB.
+miRNAs resemble the small interfering RNAs (siRNAs) of the RNA interference (RNAi) pathway, except miRNAs derive from regions of RNA transcripts that fold back on themselves to form short stem-loops (hairpins), whereas siRNAs derive from longer regions of double-stranded RNA.
+The human genome may encode over 1900 miRNAs, However, only about 500 human miRNAs represent bona fide miRNAs in the manually curated miRNA gene database MirGeneDB.

-miRNAs are abundant in many mammalian cell types and as extracellular circulating miRNAs.
-Circulating miRNAs are released into body fluids including blood and cerebrospinal fluid and have the potential to be available as biomarkers in a number of diseases.
-MiRNAs appear to target about 60% of the genes of humans and other mammals.
+miRNAs are abundant in many mammalian cell types.
+They appear to target about 60% of the genes of humans and other mammals.
 Many miRNAs are evolutionarily conserved, which implies that they have important biological functions.
 For example, 90 families of miRNAs have been conserved since at least the common ancestor of mammals and fish, and most of these conserved miRNAs have important functions, as shown by studies in which genes for one or more members of a family have been knocked out in mice.

+In 2024, American scientists Victor Ambros and Gary Ruvkun were awarded the Nobel Prize in Physiology or Medicine for their work on the discovery of miRNA and its role in post-transcriptional gene regulation.